-Module Introduction
+Module Outline

-- In this module, we will learn about the System Design Recipe, which gives you a recipe for building programs with multiple functions - We will learn how to do "iterative refinement" - that is, adding features to a program. - We will illustrate the recipe by building 3 versions of a simple animation, using the Racket 2htdp/universe module.
+- We will learn about the Universe module, which we will use to create interactive animations. - We will learn how to do "iterative refinement"-that is, adding features to a program - We will learn more about how to design data. - We'll do all this in the context of 3 versions of a simple system.